Ways to Raise Kind People

 “There’s so much more that I need to learn” and

 “But wait, the world isn’t the way I want it to be yet.”

-It is not that many of the common narratives I hear about the joys of parenthood are completely void of truth, as much as they often lack the acknowledgement of structures of oppression and the many ways that people with marginalized identities experience parenthood differently.
+It is not that many of the common narratives I hear about the joys of parenthood are completely void of truth, as much as they often lack the acknowledgment of structures of oppression and the many ways that people with marginalized identities experience parenthood differently.

 As the date of our child’s birth gets closer, I consider the reality that in America, Black children don’t get to be children.
 Not for very long.

 I think about the time when I learned that one of my nieces who was under 4 years old at the time had already internalized a fear of the police.
 I wonder to myself, “how soon is too soon?”
 At what age does the perception of Black children shift from being seen as innocent babies to the false characterization of the monster; of the problem to be solved that is so commonly reflected in the ways they are treated in society?